Tubbz-alt/ADTKM/saslwrapper.md

 Both devices have installed and configured Kerberos.
 We used [Heimdal](https://www.h5l.org/)

 ### Configure Keytabs
 Keytabs need to be exported in order to make sure permissions are properly granted for certain users to access certain services.
-Here is an example using Samba (beaglebone1 is the server in this case):
+Here is an example using Samba (beaglebone1 is the server in this case, where BEAGLEBONE1$ is the machine ID and beaglebone1.dtkm.local is the fqdn):

 * Create spn rcmd/beaglebone1.dtkm.local and rcmd/beaglebone1 for user BEAGLEBONE1$
 `samba-tool spn add rcmd/beaglebone1.dtkm.local BEAGLEBONE1$`
 `samba-tool spn add rcmd/beaglebone1 BEAGLEBONE1$`

 * Export the keytab
 `samba-tool domain exportkeytab mykeytab-1 --principal=rcmd/beaglebone1.dtkm.local`
 `samba-tool domain exportkeytab mykeytab-1 --principal=rcmd/beaglebone1`

 * Merge the keytab with /etc/krb5.keytab
 `ktutil copy mykeytab-1 /etc/krb5.keytab`

 * Verify
 `ktutil -k /etc/krb5.keytab list`

 ### Cross-Realm Trust